We know the fight-flight-freeze-response, but what is the fawn response?

 Instead of fighting, fleeing, or freezing, you adapt yourself.

 You abandon yourself to protect the relationship.
+And over time, it becomes so automatic you don't even realize you're doing it.

 Fawning isn’t always obvious.
 In fact, it often hides behind being “nice,” “easygoing,” or “low-maintenance.”

-Doing anything to “keep the peace” even at your own expense
+Doing anything to “keep the peace”even at your own expense

 Minimizing your feelings or pain because it feels dangerous to speak up